Dummies, thumbs and other comforters

-Parents can encourage a child to use a particular comforter (such as a teddy or soft toy) by leaving it with the child at bedtime, but it is not possible to make a child choose what parents want.
+Parents can encourage a child to use a particular comforter (such as a teddy or soft toy, or a blanket) by leaving it with the child at bedtime, but it is not possible to make a child choose what parents want.
 It has to be something that is special for the child.

 children use comforters

 - Comforters have a special meaning for the infant and young child.
 The child develops a strong attachment to, and need for, the object to feel safe when alone.

 - The object is a reminder of the special close times that infants have with their parents and becomes a stand-in for that closeness.
 It is a kind of bridge to help children move from the safety of being with their family to the big world around them.

 - Children usually have a strong need for the object at times of stress or change or separation, such as bedtime or when in child care, and studies have found that comforters help children to deal better with times of stress or anxiety.

 - The comforter can also help the child to express her emotions.
 Children can fight, cuddle or be angry with their teddy, dummy or blanket.

 - As the child gets older and she is able to feel more secure inside herself, she will need the comforter less and it will gradually not be used.
 It is important for the child to have control over this.